2010 Sri Lankan presidential election: Violence and violations of election laws

 Sri Lankan police received nearly 975 election-related complaints, and 375 arrests were made relative thereto.
 The Centre for Monitoring Election Violence (CMEV) had recorded 809 incidents from 23 November 2009, when the elections were officially announced, to 25 January 2010.
-People’s Action for Free and Fair Elections (PAFFREL) has recorded 666 incidents between 17 December 2009 and 25 January 2010.
-The UN, United States, and EU expressed concern over the level of violence.
-Election monitoring groups stated that this election was the most violent in more than 20 years.
-Although supporters of both main candidates were blamed for the incidents, the responsibility for most was pinned on Rajapaksa's supporters.
-However, government politician Wimal Weerawansa accused the opposition of orchestrating violence against their own supporters and meetings in order to blame Rajapaksa's backers.
+People’s Action for Free and Fair Elections (PAFFREL) recorded 666 incidents between 17 December 2009 and 25 January 2010.
+The UN, United States, and EU expressed concern over the levels of electoral violence.
+Election monitoring groups stated that the election was the most violent election the country had seen in more than 20 years.
+Although supporters of both main candidates were blamed for the incidents, the responsibility for most was pinned on Rajapaksa supporters.
+However, government politician Wimal Weerawansa accused the opposition of orchestrating violence against their own supporters and meetings in order to blame Rajapaksa supporters.
 According to the National Polls Observation Center, criminal gangs and deserters from the army were employed to incite violence.

 The government promised tight security on the day of the election, deploying over 68,000 policemen to keep the polls safe, with the Sri Lankan Military providing additional support.
 The election monitoring group Centre for Free and Fair Elections deployed 6,500 monitors on election day, with the PAFFREL deploying a further 6,000, including 14 foreign monitors.
 The government denied rumours of possible post-election violence, with Foreign Minister Rohitha Bogollagama saying, "I don't think the people of Sri Lanka have time for street protests.
 It has never happened."

 Election day was largely peaceful, with a few minor incidents reported.
 According to Inspector General of Police Mahinda Balasuriya, no major incidents occurred during the election.
 A number of explosions, however, were heard in Jaffna and Vavuniya in the north of the country during the day.

 Violence

 There were hundreds of violent incidents during the run-up to the election.
-Officially, there have been four murders related to the election:
+Officially, there were four murders related to the election: